rgildiaz/ITI/projects/grafana/README.md

 Loki is Grafana Labs' solution to log aggregation.
 As described in [Loki's documentation](https://grafana.com/docs/loki/latest/fundamentals/overview/), "Loki is a datastore optimized for efficiently holding log data.
 The efficient indexing of log data distinguishes Loki from other logging systems. **Unlike other logging systems, a Loki index is built from labels, leaving the original log message unindexed**."

 Loki also supports its own query language, [LogQL](https://grafana.com/docs/loki/latest/logql/), which is based on [PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/).
-The Loki stack is described by the Grafana Labs team as ["Like Prometheus, but for Logs"](https://grafana.com/go/webinar/intro-to-loki-like-prometheus-but-for-logs).
+Loki is described by the Grafana Labs team as ["Like Prometheus, but for Logs"](https://grafana.com/go/webinar/intro-to-loki-like-prometheus-but-for-logs).

 ### [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/)

 Promtail is an [open source](https://github.com/grafana/loki/tree/main/clients/pkg/promtail) agent which ships local logs to a Loki instance.
-Since it is developed by Grafana Labs, it ships ready to use with Loki, and in conjunction, Grafana.
+Since it is developed by Grafana Labs, it comes ready to use with Loki, and in conjunction, with Grafana.
 In a production environment, a Promtail agent should be installed on each device that needs to be monitored.
 For this project, Promtail is installed on the same machine as Grafana and Loki since it will only be used to [migrate logs](#migration-tools) that already exist.

 ## Setup - Ubuntu Server